dtcooper/raspotify/README.md

 If you're looking for a turnkey audio solution for Raspberry Pi's with Spotify Connect support we recommend [moOde™ audio player](https://moodeaudio.org/).

+## Aarch64

+64bit packages are not provided and installing on 64bit systems is not _officially_ supported but is possible.

+**Pull Requests are welcome to add Aarch64 and x86-64 builds.**

 ## Installation

 _**The easy way**_